Spurs expected to bid for Wolves' Traore

 Adama Traore: Tottenham expected to bid for Wolves winger

-Last updated on .From the section Tottenham
+Last updated on .From the section Premier League

 Tottenham are expected to make a firm bid for Wolves winger Adama Traore during the current transfer window.